deropi/PhyloRooting/README.md

 Additionally, the data sets used in the study can be found here.
 The analysis for the proteobacteria dataset can be run as follows:

 `pgroot.py -t Proteobacteria.nwk.AD_unrooted -AD Proteobacteria.df -p Proteobacteria_part.mat --neighborhood`

+An R script is also provided, which can be used to replicate some of the figues in the manuscript.